-As mentioned above, the CNN used can take 3 color images as input.
-Thus, if we want to use the information on the $4$ available bands, we will have to either combine $2$ of the $4$ bands to end up with $3$ bands for a single RGB CNN (configuration I below) or we use multiple CNNs to use the information available (configuration II to VI below).
-To combine the outputs of several CNNs we use a Support Vector Machine \citep[hereafter SVM; see e.g., ][]{rebentrost2014quantum} also implemented in Matlab.
+As mentioned above, the CNN we used can take 3 colour images as input.
+To use the information on the $4$ available bands, we needed to either combine $2$ of the $4$ bands to end up with $3$ bands for a single RGB CNN (configuration I below) or we use multiple CNNs (configuration II to VI below).
+To combine the outputs of several CNNs we use a Support Vector Machine \citep[ SVM; see e.g. ][]{rebentrost2014quantum} also implemented in Matlab.
 The SVM is used to combine the outputs $p_i$ of the several CNNs (configurations II, III, IV and VI).
 Instead of using only $p_i$ as inputs to the SVM we also tested providing the SVM with image features obtained by the CNN (feature maps, configuration V) as inputs.
 In all cases we tested with and without the preprocessing

-A more detailed description of each configuration tested is presented below: \begin{enumerate} \item Combination of bands r and i with the average between bands u and g.
+A more detailed description of each configuration tested is presented below: \begin{enumerate}[label=\Roman*.] \item Combination of bands $r$ and $i$ with the average between bands $u$ and $g$.
 Use one CNN for classification. \item Creation of $1$ CNN for each band (total of $4$).
 The $4$ outputs are used as input to a SVM classifier which returns the final classification $p$. \item Combination into 4 different combinations of bands: RGB $\rightarrow$ (\textit{u,g,r}), (\textit{u,g,i}), (\textit{u,r,i}) and (\textit{g,r,i}).
 One CNN for each combination of bands and then use of the output score as input to an SVM classifier. \item Average of bands in different combinations RGB $\rightarrow$ (\textit{ug,r,i}), (\textit{u,gr,i}) and (\textit{u,g,ri}).
 The outputs of these 3 CNNs are inputs to a SVM classifier. \item Use of CNN-activations (CNN feature maps) as inputs to a SVM classifier, using same combinations of bands of III.
-The output of each CNN is used as input to a SVM classifier. \item Use of wiener filter and contrast adjustment on each band, then using the resulting images in the same architecture as in (iii). \end{enumerate}
+The output of each CNN is used as input to a SVM classifier. \item Use of wiener filter and contrast adjustment on each band, then using the resulting images in the same architecture as in (III). \end{enumerate}